saiteja-gatadi1996/ecommerce_MERN/README.md

 - **microfrontend architecture** on the frontend using Webpack 5 + Module Federation
 - **Dockerized local orchestration** for backend infrastructure and services

-The goal of this project is **not** to claim that it is already a full Amazon/Flipkart clone.
+The goal of this project is **not** to claim that it is already a full Amazon or Flipkart clone.
 The goal is to build the **core architecture and core business flow** in a realistic, production-style way so that it can later scale into a much larger commerce platform.

 If you are coming from a frontend background and learning backend/system design, this repository is useful because it shows how the different backend pieces connect: